How Many Sprays Of Perfume (How Much Is Too Much?)

 Alternatives To Spray Perfumes

 You can still wear perfume without a traditional spray bottle.
-Sometimes it’s easy to spray too much and overpower your senses or irritate the skin.
+Sometimes it’s easy to spray too much, overpowering your senses or irritating your skin.

 How can you wear perfume without worrying about how many sprays to apply?